Skip to chat with us. Skip to content

 Share this article

-What is the Difference Between a Family Doctor and Pediatrician
+What is the Difference Between a Family Doctor and Paediatrician

-Did you know there are fewer than 3,000 practicing pediatricians in Canada?
-This means that few Canadian children ever see a pediatrician, while many parents are left wondering if they really need to see a pediatrician or a family doctor when their child falls ill.
+Did you know there are fewer than 3,000 practicing paediatricians in Canada?
+This means that few Canadian children ever see a paediatrician, while many parents are left wondering if they really need to see a paediatrician or a family doctor when their child falls ill.

-First, it’s important to understand the difference between the two kinds of doctors – family physicians (also known as general practitioners) vs pediatricians.
+First, it’s important to understand the difference between the two kinds of doctors – family physicians (also known as general practitioners) vs paediatricians.

-What are the main differences between a Pediatrician and a Family Doctor?
+What are the main differences between a Paediatrician and a Family Doctor?

 Family physicians or General Practitioners (GPs) alike are incredibly well-trained generalists.
 They see the entire spectrum of patients from birth to end of life.
 Family physicians in Canada must complete 2 to 3 years of specialty training after medical school.
 They are well-versed in children’s health and can provide primary care for most of your family’s healthcare needs.
 Family physicians can provide your child with primary care including: